MachineLemonade/docs/docs/ee-installation-eks.md

 * Permissions to create/modify resources on AWS
 * A wildcard SSL cert (we'll show you how to create a free 90 day cert in this guide)

+*NOTE - If you work with multiple Kubernetes environments, `kubectx` is an incredibly useful tool for quickly switching between Kubernetes clusters.
+Learn more [here](https://github.com/ahmetb/kubectx).*

 <!-- kubectx? -->

 ## 2. Choose a Suitable Domain